 The winners will not be the companies with the most AI tools.
 They will be the companies that redesign execution so AI becomes part of the operating system.

-By Nathan Rone — 20-year operator, ex-Amazon ($1B → $3.2B), six tech turnarounds, founder of One Advisory and Foresight.
+By Nathan Rone — operator, ex-Amazon ($1B → $3.2B), six tech turnarounds, founder of One Advisory and Foresight.

 I talk to companies every week who say they are “adopting AI.”
 Here is what that usually means: